azenor-github/python-machine-learning-book/README.md

 7. What is DBSCAN?
 8. Read about spectral clustering.
 [A Tutorial on Spectral Clustering](https://arxiv.org/pdf/0711.0189.pdf)
 9. Apply clustering methods to group handwritten digits.

+#### Chapter 12

+1. Read 'Chapter 4.
+Artifical Neural Networks' from Machine learning by Tom Mitchell.
+2. Implement multilayer (>3) neural network.
+3. Formulate gradient descent formula for updating weights of hidden units with assumption of sigmoid activation function and sum of squared errors as cost function.
+4. Implement neural network with scipy optimize methods instead of own implementation of gradient descent (hint: you will have to implment folding and unfolding of weights).

 ### Aditional Resources